Frequently Asked Questions (FAQ)

 You can set the embedding model with the embedding_model_name parameter of the install_new_embedding method from the Library class.

 The Library class has the method install_new_embedding with the embedding_model_name parameter which sets the embedding model.
 The ModelCatalog allows you to list all available embedding models with the list_embedding_models method.
-In the following example, we list all available embedding models, and then we create a library with the name embedding_models_example, which we embedd two times with embedding models 'mini-lm-sber' and 'industry-bert-contracts'.
+In the following example, we list all available embedding models, and then we create a library with the name embedding_models_example, which we embed two times with embedding models 'mini-lm-sber' and 'industry-bert-contracts'.

 import logging